jamescooke/restapidocs/README.md

 # REST API Documentation Templates

-## In Markdown (for now)
+## In Markdown

-These are templates that were inspired by @iros 's [documentation gist](https://gist.github.com/iros/3426278).
+Inspired by [@iros](https://github.com/iros)'s [documentation gist](https://gist.github.com/iros/3426278).

-The focus is on using the templating language, Markdown, to create comprehensive, structured and helpful API documentation - the structure of which can be regular and repeated across endpoints and between projects.
+Focus on using the templating Markdown to create comprehensive, structured and helpful API documentation.
+Structure should be regular and repeated across endpoints and between projects.

-There are two parts:

-* [Templates](templates) - These are abstracted templates which (for now) can be manually copied and filled in.
+## By example

+All templates are provided by example:

 * [Examples](examples) - For each template, a completed anonymised example.
 Where possible this example comes from a real project.

-## Future

-* RST translation
-* Use of a templating language and helper to create a simple renderer to replace the manual copy / paste / replace process.

 ## Free